sorawitt-zz/SunWuKong/README.md

 }
 ```

-> With URL
+- With URL
 ```swift
 let url: URL = ....
 imageView.wk_setImage(with: url)
 ```
->with placeholder, progress and completion handler
+- With placeholder, progress and completion handler

 ```swift
 func setImageWithURL() {